ayeshasumaiyakhan/DSA_Java/02. Java Basics Part 2/Java_Basics_2.md

 > Min Value:0

 -----------------------------------------------------------------------
-Program 5: Write a Java program to seperate 0s on the left side and 1s and on the right side
+Problem 5: Write a Java program to seperate 0s on the left side and 1s and on the right side
 ```java
 import java.util.*;
 public class Main {